Learn about the different types of anxiety treatments, their effectiveness, and how to know if they’re right for you.

 While anxiety is a common mental health condition, recognizing the signs and symptoms of anxiety can be difficult to recognize or brush off.
 Some individuals may brush off anxiety because there will be highs and lows.
 So people feel better for a short period of time and may put off therapy as a result.

 Worrying is a normal part of life.
 But excessive worrying about everyday occurrences can be a sign of an anxiety disorder.
 This excessive worrying can be debilitating.
-Leading to trouble sleeping, nausea, and general distress.
+Leading to trouble sleeping, nausea, intrusive thoughts, and general distress.

 Panic attacks are sudden, intense episodes of fear and apprehension that can occur without warning.
 The experience can be terrifying.
 People who experience panic attacks often report physical symptoms.
 Such as heart palpitations, sweating, shaking, and shortness of breath.
 Panic attacks can occur at any time and in any setting.
 They can lead to isolation and avoidance of everyday activities.